The CRI Internship Program

-A integral part of our internship curriculum is a focus on professional development skills training with an emphasis on developing their emotional intelligence and empathy.
+A integral part of our internship curriculum is the required completion of our online course that focuses on developing the interns' emotional intelligence and empathy.

 - We know that emotional intelligence is often called a 'soft skill' by business leaders, but we believe it's one of the most necessary skills that Gen Z can develop before entering the workforce.

 - 2In our work as corporate trainers, we engage with lots of different thought leaders.
 We use a diverse range of perspectives to inform elements of our course and provide support for our curriculum.

 - We have seen remarkable growth from our students while going through this professional development program.
 Employers, professors, and coaches have also reported a significant improvement in the students EQ skills.

 What Our Students Say